lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 == Upgrade Notice ==

+= V4.1.9 =
+Lower-case equivalents for all numbers have been changed.
+Ability to add custom styles.

+= V4.1.8 =
+Captcha's work in the multisite registration form was fixed.
+SQL injection vulnerability was fixed.
+The bug of displaying captha error when adding a new user in the multisite is fixed.
+The French language file is updated.

+= V4.1.7 =
+Bug with the definition of type of images has been fixed.

+= V4.1.6 =
+Ability to use images in Captcha.
+Ability to reload Captcha.
+Ability to load list of IP from whitelist of Limit Attempts by BestWebSoft plugin to Captcha whitelist.
+Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
+Ability to set time limit, after which the Captcha can not be passed.
+Bug with Captcha reloading when forms data handled via ajax was fixed.
+XSS vulnerability with displaying search results for Captcha whitelist was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+XSS vulnerability with user authentication was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+Structure of plugin`s settings page was updated.
+The French and Hungarian language files were updated.

 = V4.1.5 =
 The whitelist functionality was expanded: Ability to add current IP to the whitelist.
 The whitelist functionality was expanded: If the IP is in the whitelist, then the indicated message will be displayed instead of the captcha.
 We updated all functionality for wordpress 4.3.1.
 The French language file is updated.
 We fixed SQL injection vulnerability.